delgreco/collect/README.md

 # collect
-Web app to catalog collectibles, however, this software is not packaged or meant for distribution.
+Web app to catalog collectibles.

-Please feel free to use it as code examples.

 An example of what a Collect gallery looks like from 1/2025: